TechEmpower measures the performance of web application platforms and frameworks.

 What raw server power and a 10-gig connection will do to your web framework comparison

 “Our in-house hardware was limited by our network.
-ServerCentral gave us the compute power to truly exercise the frameworks without a 1-gigabit network constraining the top performers.
-ServerCentral’s 10 gig network, with its ultra-low latency and great performance showed just how fast applications can run.”
+SCTG gave us the compute power to truly exercise the frameworks, without a 1-gigabit network constraining the top performers.
+SCTG’s 10-gig network, with its ultra-low latency and great performance, shows us just how fast applications can run.”

 CTO for TechEmpower